-→ call for an ambulance (112-EU, 155- CR)
+→ call for an ambulance (155)

-(if you have no access to a phone, ask one of the children to call for help (applies to Junior and Senior school only), there should be always at least 3 adults present on school premises in the afternoons, for both Junior School (during the after school club) and Preschool.
+(if you have no access to a phone, ask one of the children to call for help (applies to Junior and Senior school only), there should always be at least 3 adults present on school premises in the afternoons, for both Junior School

+(during the after school club) and Preschool.
 Always arrange for additional adults to come into the group to maintain ratios.